Getting to Mopti Region

 Bandiagara Escarpment

-The Bandiagara Escarpment is a stunning geological formation that stretches for over 150 kilometers.
-This majestic cliff is not only a sight to behold but also home to the Dogon people, known for their rich cultural heritage.
-Immerse yourself in the local traditions and witness traditional ceremonies and dances.
+The Bandiagara Escarpment is a dramatic geological formation stretching over 150 kilometers.
+It’s home to the Dogon people, known for their rich cultural heritage.
+Visiting this area offers a chance to witness traditional ceremonies and learn about Dogon culture.

 Inner Niger Delta